bitcoinwords/bitcoinwords.github.io/_posts/2019-05-08-bitcoin-has-no-intrinsic-value-and-thats-great.md

 permalink: "/bitcoin-has-no-intrinsic-value-and-thats-great"

 tags:
-  - author
+  - Conner Brown
-  - cy+quarter
+  - Cy19 Q2

-excerpt: enter excerpt here
+excerpt: Conner Brown makes the case that Bitcoin is the ultimate store of wealth BECAUSE it has no intrinsic value.
+Posted May 8, 2019.

 defaults:
   # _posts